-MSW Program Mission Statement
+Mission Statement

-The mission of the Master of Social (MSW) Program is to empower students to be ethical and culturally responsive advanced generalist social workers who are champions and advocates for social justice, economic justice, and the equality of human rights at all system levels.
-Located in Mankato, a mid-size community that serves as a regional hub for surrounding small and rural communities, we build on strengths and address the social, economic, and cultural challenges confronting small and rural communities.
-We are also committed to developing social work leaders with an awareness of historical and contemporary social, economic, and cultural issues in a broader and global context.
+The mission of the Master of Social Work (MSW) Program is to empower students to be ethical and culturally-responsive advanced generalist social workers who are champions and advocates for equity, social justice, and human rights at all system levels.
+We strive to prepare social work leaders with an awareness of historical and contemporary social, economic, and cultural issues in small and rural communities as well as in a broader and global context.

-Adopted: March 1, 2017
+Adopted: March 1, 2017.
+Revised and adopted: December 9, 2022